raihanvaheed/WatWays/README.md

     - Go to the original repository and click on the "Pull Requests" tab.
     - Click on "New Pull Request" and select your branch.

+For detailed guidelines on contributing, please refer to our [Contributing](https://github.com/raihanvaheed/WatWays/wiki/Contributing) page in the Wiki.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+WatWays is licensed under the MIT License.
+For more details, see the [License](https://github.com/raihanvaheed/WatWays/wiki/License) page in the Wiki.

 ## Acknowledgements